 So, as with many things in life, the answer to getting what you want is to give up control.
 Your customer’s idea of you — your brand — is still the most powerfully persuasive asset you can cultivate.
 And cultivating an effective brand has never been more possible than with the speed, segmentation and socialization afforded by the digital marketing revolution.
 Like your mother said, “You can’t control what other people think of you.”
 But, you can work every day to be the company you want them to think of.

-Do you agree with my thoughts on brand cultivation in today’s modern marketing landscape?
-Let me know in the comments section below.
-And to get more insights on B2B marketing, take a moment to subscribe to our blog.
+Thanks for reading my thoughts on brand cultivation in today’s modern marketing landscape.
+To get more insights on B2B marketing, be sure to subscribe to The Mx Group’s blog.